 Heart disease.
 It’s scary, life changing and we don’t like to talk about it.
-But, with Kansas City’s heart disease death rate hovering at 167 deaths per 100,000 (that’s equal to the population of Blue Eye, MO, down by Branson), it’s a genuine health concern.
+But, with Kansas City’s heart disease death rate hovering at 170 deaths per 100,000 (that’s three more people than the total population of Blue Eye, MO, down by Branson), it’s a genuine health concern.
 But, what you don’t know can hurt you.
 Here, we clear up some common confusion about heart disease.

 1. If I’ve had a heart attack, my chances of having a second one are low.